Victorian Railways hopper wagons: JDF/X & VHDX/Y (dolomite), VHJX (gypsum)

 For dolomite traffic between Tantanoola, South Australia and the glass factory at Dandenong, Victoria, ten covered hopper wagons were built in 1974.
-Coded JDX and given numbers 201 through 210, they were of a gravity discharge design, with top fill.
+Coded JDX and given numbers 201 to 210, they were of a gravity discharge design, with top fill.
 In 1977 the class was relettered to JDF, then in 1979 to VHDY.
 A further change took place in 1987, giving the class VHDX and, after nearly fifteen years, restoring the wagons to bogie-exchange services.

 In late 1989, wagons 201, 202 and 208 had their lids cut off, and they were modified to VHQF, though they kept their numbers.
 Slope sheets were added to the ends of the wagons to prevent damage to brake equipment with loading overspill.
-The other wagons in the class, 203-207, 209 and 210, were modified in a similar way but without the slope sheets, around 2000, and given the class VHJX for gypsum traffic.
+The other wagons in the class, 203–207, 209 and 210, were modified in a similar way but without the slope sheets, around 2000, and given the class VHJX for gypsum traffic.
 This conversion was done for traffic between Nowingi, Gherinhap and Waurn Ponds.
 During this conversion, the wagons were painted into Freight Australia colours.
 Following the cessation of the Nowingi traffic in late 2004 the wagons have been seen in use on the quarry train between Kilmore East and Westall.

 JPF & VHFF/X/Y (fertiliser)

 These wagons were built in 1978 to transport superphosphate between the main superphosphate supplier in Geelong and its own distribution centre in Wodonga.

-The wagons were coded JPF and numbered 601 - 610.
+The wagons were coded JPF and numbered 601 – 610.
 In the 1979 recoding they became VHFY; at the time the combination PY was used to indicate passenger train use, so a swap was effected from the code P for phosphate, to F for fertiliser.

-In 1988/1989, wagons 603, 604 and 606 - 610 were noted as reclassed from VHFY to VHFF.
+In 1988/1989, wagons 603, 604 and 606 – 610 were noted as reclassed from VHFY to VHFF.
 It is likely that the other wagons were similarly converted.

-In 1991, wagons VHFX 20-23 were converted over from the VHAF class, and in 1993/94 the rest of the VHAF class was converted over to VHFF, becoming numbers 611-616.
-In 1994, wagons 20-23 were reclassed to VHFF.
+In 1991, wagons VHFX 20–23 were converted over from the VHAF class, and in 1993/94 the rest of the VHAF class was converted over to VHFF, becoming numbers 611–616.
+In 1994, wagons 20–23 were reclassed to VHFF.

 In 1990/1991, thirteen VHCX were modified to VHFX.
-The VHCX numbers (104, 116, 117, 119-124, 127, 128, 133 and 135) were retained.
+The VHCX numbers (104, 116, 117, 119–124, 127, 128, 133 and 135) were retained.

 Wagons were stored at North Geelong from around 2000, and scrapping started in mid-2013.